ozanaaslan/queerzard/README.md

 ```
 #02.07.2022
 Over the course of time,
-i've extended my range of knowledge regarding development with java..
+I've extended my range of knowledge regarding development with java..
-And i'm terrified of how dreadful my past code seems to me retrospectively.
+And I'm terrified of how dreadful my past code seems to me retrospectively.
-But hey, everyone starts at some point.. right?
+But hey, everyone starts at some point... right?

 Being a developer means to me,
 disliking your code from only 2 months ago and desiring to rewrite it all.

+#22.11.2023
+Here we go again.
+After a long long break.

 Hey!
 Check out my most recent Repository!
 https://github.com/queerzard/campusonspring